sdr-enthusiasts/gitbook-adsb-guide/useful-extras/alternative-graphing-with-grafana.md

 1. Click `Add your first data source` in the main panel
 2. Click `InfluxDB` from the list of options provided
-3. Input or select the following options, if the option is not listed, do not input anything
+3. Input or select the following options, if the option is not listed, do not input anything for that option:

 Option | Input
 ------------- | -------------